loader-icon

 Module 3: Personal Protective Equipment and Fall Protection

-In this module, participants will learn safety precautions needed when working on suspended scaffolds.
-Students will learn about OSHA standards for PPE, fall arrest systems, anchorage, lifelines, rope grabs, and connectors to ensure the utmost worker protection at height.
+Participants will learn safety precautions needed when working on suspended scaffolds.
+They will also learn about OSHA standards for PPE, fall arrest systems, anchorage, lifelines, rope grabs, and connectors to ensure the utmost worker protection at height.

 • Lesson 8: Personal Protective Equipment (PPE)